rcrit/lutris-humble-cookies/README.md

 I originally thought that three cookies were required but during development I found that only the `_simpleauth_sess` and `csrf_cookie` cookies are.

+# Troubleshooting

+`--debug` will print some debug information on `stderr`

+If you have multiple browser profiles then be sure to run this script immediately after re-logging into the Humble Bundle web site so the right profile directory is chosen.
+Otherwise you'll need to manually pass in the correct directory.

+# Requirements

+click

 # Flatpack / Steam Deck

 It is reported in the ticket that for Flatpack/Steam Deck users you should redirect the output to `~/.var/app/net.lutris.Lutris/cache/lutris/.humblebundle.auth` instead.
 This is unverified by me.